nilportugues/php-sitemap/README.md

 The **Sitemap Component** is able of building the following types of sitemaps:

+- **sitemap-index.xml**: A sitemap that contains sitemap.xml files.
 - **sitemap.xml**: Text content sitemaps, the most common type of sitemap found around the Internet.
+Can be used for images and videos too.
-- **media.xml**: Media sitemaps, videos files belong here.
-Usually used as for podcasts.
+- **media.xml**: Media sitemaps, anything not being images and videos, such as word documents, pdf, etc. belong here.

 <a name="block3"></a>
 ## 3. Automatic sitemap submission